Understanding estimated callback time (ECBT)

 This formula begins with the same calculation used for high-priority queuing, but removes the forecast number of calls on the waitlist.

-If you wish to use normal-priority queuing for the callback destination on your ACD, then you must set the Max Queue Depth to unlimited.
+If you wish to use normal-priority queuing for the callback destination on your ACD, then you must set the Max Queue Depth to "unlimited".
 This allows the Call Target to bypass the internal waitlist and send all callbacks to the normal-priority queue when the Minimum Callback Delay has been reached.

 Punctuality Buffer